iMikie/Semantic-UI-Rails/README.md

 Thanks for stopping by.

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.
 Semantic-UI consists of a set of CSS/LESS, Javascript/JQuery libraries that you include in your website project.
-You make use of Semantic-UI by adding some special CSS classes to your HTML tags and calling appropriate Javascript/JQuery routines.
+You make use of Semantic-UI by adding  special CSS classes to your HTML tags and calling appropriate Javascript/JQuery routines.
 ![Semantic-UI Sidebar](https://github.com/iMikie/Semantic-UI-Rails/blob/master/sidebar-small.png).

-Unfortunately, the Semantic-UI site doesn't say anything about how to make it play nice with Rails and there were no examples I could find on the web that actually worked!
-Then there are details you simply have to learn the hard way, by trial and error or by reading the code.
+Unfortunately, as amazing as SUI is, the SUI website doesn't say anything about how to make it play nice with Rails and there were no examples I could find on the web that actually worked.
+There were details that had to be figured out the hard way, in Chrome Devtools.
 In the end nothing beats having a working example.

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app.
 Next we'll build the UI for the example in the screenshot below.
 In doing so we'll take advantage of Semantic-UI's rather elegant support for mobile responsive design and client side validation.
 If you find you need more help with Semantic-UI itself, Lawrence Turton has a [nice tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over on Tuts.